MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

 ## Anchor a guide by using a holographic anchor

-- Use your hand to manipulate a holographic anchor.
+- Use your hand to manipulate and align a holographic anchor with a real-world object in your environment.
 Select **Confirm** when the anchor is aligned.

     ![Rotating a holographic anchor.](media/rotate-holographic-anchor.jpg "Rotating a holographic anchor")